David A. Spencer

-David A. Spencer is the Mars Sample Return Campaign Mission Manager at the Jet Propulsion Laboratory.
-As an aerospace engineer, Spencer designs and operates planetary spacecraft.
+David A. Spencer is the Founder and Chief Executive Officer for Vestigo Aerospace, Inc. As an aerospace engineer, Spencer designs and operates planetary space science missions, and develops space technology.

 Education

 Spencer received B.S. and M.S. degrees in aeronautics and astronautics from Purdue University in W. Lafayette, Indiana.
 He earned his Ph.D. from the Guggenheim School of Aerospace Engineering at the Georgia Institute of Technology, completing a dissertation on automated proximity operations using relative orbital elements.